Chapter 6 : Curiosity Killed the Cat...again

 For a second, I held my breath as I thought Sirius would finally let slip the real reason behind Remus' mysterious behaviour, but then he just sighed, and I was disappointed.
 This was the secret I would probably never find out, much to my dismay.
 "I just thought she would be different for him.
 They looked so...right together you know?"

 I was shocked at the sudden change in his tone.
 So...sincere.
 He was starting to look like his sulky-old self again and I feared a relapse into his post-Melanie depression.
-Which would be a bad thing, for as much as the new Sirius got on my nerves, at least he was conscious enough to do some sort of work on the project.
+Which would be a bad thing, for as much as the new Sirius got on my nerves, at least he was conscious and present enough to do some sort of work on the project.
 Which we really did need to get started on.
 Like…soon.
 Preferrably before another encounter with Hackett.

 And then, one of those rare, enlightening and perceptive moments overcame me as I looked at him.
 "Don't get mad at me...but this isn't anything to do with Melanie, is it?"